 Make sure and pay attention to joints and nerves

 The sacro-iliac joints are often overlooked when low back pain is involved.
 The muscles that affect these joints, which include the hip flexors, are complex.
 The sacroiliac joint is the junction of the lowest part of the spine (sacrum) and the pelvis (ileum).
 Up until about eighty years ago, it was thought that there was no movement in the sacroiliac joints, but it is now known that these joints do have some limited normal movement.
 When this movement gets stuck, one will most likely experience searing pain.
 Going to a chiropractor to free the restricted sacro-iliac joints usually offers a great deal of relief.
 Of course, it is best to stop a problem before it starts.
 So, our objective is to give you some things to do before your sacroiliac complex goes into a painful spasm.

 These Oft Overlooked Muscles Could Use a Stretch

-We have already alluded to the benefits of alternating sitting with standing to lengthen the hip flexors.
+We have alluded to the benefits of alternating sitting with standing to lengthen the hip flexors.
 Stretching out this muscle group at home is invaluable to riding comfort.

 Most discussions of cycling stretches include the hamstrings, quadriceps, and calves and perhaps some general low back stretches.
-These are all important, but there is a critical group of muscles directly affecting the sacroiliac joints and lumbar spine, which is often neglected.
+These are all important, but a critical group of muscles directly affects the sacroiliac joints and lumbar spine, which are often neglected.

 Here are three overlooked muscle groups that should be emphasized in addition to any general stretching that is performed:

 Due to limitations on space, we leave it up to the reader to do some Internet sleuthing.
-Many excellent websites cover stretches in good detail for the three muscles groups above.
+Many excellent websites cover stretches in good detail for the three muscle groups above.

 Armed with New Knowledge, I Think l am Ready to Ride